Yvann Maçon: Saint-Étienne

 On 31 January 2020, Maçon signed a professional contract with Saint-Étienne.
 He made his professional debut for the club in a 1–0 Ligue 1 loss to Montpellier on 9 February 2020.

 Maçon began making an impact at the start of the 2020–21 season, particularly on 27 September 2020 against Marseille, providing the assist for the first goal and impressing with his defensive efforts, in what was Saint-Étienne's first victory in Marseille since 1979.
 On 20 September, the week prior, Maçon had scored his first goal for Saint-Étienne against Nantes in a 2–2 draw.
 He suffered a posterior cruciate ligament injury on 12 October in a match against Slovakia for France U21, which effectively ruled him out for the remainder of the season.

 Maçon returned to action on the first matchday of the 2021–22 season, starting at right-back in a 1–1 draw against Lorient.

 Loan to Paris FC

 On 8 December 2022, Maçon signed for Paris FC on loan until the end of the 2022–23 season.

+Loan to Maccabi Tel Aviv

+On 2 July 2023, Maçon signed for Maccabi Tel Aviv on loan until the end of the 2023–24 season with an option to make the move permanent.

 International career

-Maçon represented the Guadeloupe U20 for 2017 CONCACAF U-20 Championship qualifying in 2016, scoring a hattrick in his last game with them.
+Maçon played for the Guadeloupe U20 for 2017 CONCACAF U-20 Championship qualifying in 2016, scoring a hattrick in his last game with them.

 He made his debut for the France U21 team on 8 October 2020 against Liechtenstein.